tarantool/doc/doc/release/compatibility.rst

 ``net.box`` client of the older release is able to work with the newer one, except the features introduced in the newer release.
-``net.box`` client of the newer release is fully operational with the server running under the older one, except the features that are not implemented in the older release.
+``net.box`` client of the newer release is fully operational with the server running under the older one, except the features not implemented in the older release.

 Replication protocol
 --------------------